cagdasc/mcps-for-mobile/README.md

 # MCPs for Mobile

-MCPs for Mobile is a Kotlin-based project designed to interact with Android devices or emulators using an AI agent powered by Google's Gemini models.
-The agent can understand natural language commands to perform tasks on the connected Android device, such as listing apps, opening apps, interacting with UI elements, and more.
+**MCPs for Mobile** is a Kotlin-based project designed to interact with Android devices or emulators using an AI agent powered by Google's Gemini models.
+The agent understands natural language commands and executes them on connected Android devices—such as listing apps, opening apps, interacting with UI elements, and more.

+---

-## Features
+## ✨ Features

 * **AI-Powered Device Control:** Uses Google's Gemini AI to interpret commands and control Android devices.
 * **ADB Integration:** Leverages ADB (Android Debug Bridge) for device interaction.